Alligator vs. Crocodile: What's the Difference?

 The Nile crocodile has bright skin and a strong jaw, and is the second-largest crocodile in the world.
 Ibrahim Suha Derbent/Getty Images

-There are 14 different species of "true" crocodiles in the world, and they all fall into one of these two categories:
+There are 14 different species of "true" crocodiles in the world, and they mostly fall into one of these two environmentally based categories.
+(Remember, a lot of these crocs prefer brackish water and can tolerate either habitat for short stints.)

-Freshwater crocodiles: The Nile crocodile (Crocodylus niloticus) is one of the largest and most dangerous crocodiles in the world.
-Their size is on par with the American crocodile, with larger males growing to 20 feet (6 meters) long and 2,000 pounds (907 kilograms).
-Unlike their saltwater cousins, Nile crocodiles prefer freshwater areas in sub-Saharan Africa and follow a generalist diet of just about anything they can sink their large fourth tooth into.
+Unlike their saltwater cousins, the Nile crocodiles prefer freshwater areas in Sub-Saharan Africa and follow a generalist diet of just about anything they can sink their large fourth tooth into.

 Advertisement